-As part of the pre-qualification phase, each prospective provider will be required to demonstrate that it is capable of carrying out funded activities in a competent manner in compliance with all applicable Federal, State, Territorial, and local laws.
+Under the ARPA funding, the division released a Request for Proposals to pre-qualify broadband providers for participation in some of the ARPA funded last-mile broadband programs.
+The division will use a similar approach to pre-qualify providers for eligibility to participate in the three last-mile broadband programs with BEAD funding.
+In this pre-qualification process, providers will provide required information for three components - financial, operational, and technical, plus an added managerial component - to document that they meet stated requirements and demonstrate the ability to successfully deploy and sustain any future broadband infrastructure projects that may be awarded.
+Broadband providers will be vetted for multiple programs and funding rounds at one time, reducing the need to submit duplicative information in multiple funding rounds.
+As part of this pre-qualification, each prospective provider will be required to demonstrate that it is capable of carrying out funded activities in a competent manner in compliance with all applicable Federal, State, Territorial, and local laws.
 To ensure that a provider complies with occupational safety and health requirements, it must permit workers to create worker-led health and safety committees that management will meet with upon reasonable request.

-The BEAD program application guidelines will also reference required compliance with applicable federal, state, and local laws.
+Phase two of the Subgrantee Selection process will take place within the launch of individual programs when broadband providers submit applications for specific projects under the three programs.
+These application guidelines will also reference required compliance with applicable federal, state, and local laws.
 Upon award of a project to any broadband provider, a detailed Grant Agreement will be signed by both parties and include reference to required compliance with applicable federal, state, and local laws.